It looked like something out of a movie.

 Carriage rides and hayrides in Cades Cove

-There is no weight limit, and the carriage is limited to 6 riders, but they may be adjusted depending on the riders’ size.
+There is no weight limit.
+The carriage is limited to 6 riders, but they may be adjusted depending on the riders’ size.
 The carriage ride lasts for about 30 to 45 minutes over winding forest trails.

 If you take the hayride, keep your schedule open as they are dependent on Loop Road traffic.
-They can take an hour and a half to three hours.
+For example, the ride can take an hour and a half to three hours.

-Reservations, with deposit, are available for groups with 15 riders or more.
+Reservations, with a deposit are available for groups with 15 riders or more.
 The cost is $20 for everyone 16 and up and $15 for those ages 2-15.

-On special occasions, Rangers will lead tours at the price of $22 per rider for ages 13 and up, and $17 per person 2-12.
+Also, on special occasions, Rangers will lead tours at the price of $22 per rider for ages 13 and up and $17 per person 2-12.